omise/omise-android/README.md

 - `data.getParcelableExtra(OmiseActivity.EXTRA_CARD_OBJECT)` - The `Card` object
   that is part of the `Token` object returned from the Opn Payments API.

-#### Use your own activity
+#### Use your activity

-You can use your own activity if you prefer.
+You can use your activity if you prefer.
 We recommend that you follow [Google's tutorial and guidelines](https://developers.google.com/pay/api/android/overview) and make sure that you follow their [brand guidelines](https://developers.google.com/pay/api/android/guides/brand-guidelines) as well.

-You can make use of our Google Pay request builder `request/GooglePay.kt`, which includes request builders that you can use to request the Google Pay token.
+You can use our Google Pay request builder `request/GooglePay.kt`, which includes request builders that you can use to request the Google Pay token.
-Configurations to the builders are modifiable through the class' constructor to suit your needs.
+Configurations for the builders are modifiable through the `class` constructor to suit your needs.
 However, you are also welcome to make your own integration and call our tokens builder yourself.

 ### Creating a source

-If you need to create a payment source on your own and use it outside the provided SDK context, follow these steps.
-First build the Client and supply your public key in this manner:
+If you need to create a payment source and use it outside the provided SDK context, follow these steps.
+First, build the Client and supply your public key in this manner:

 ```kotlin
 private val client = Client("pkey_test_123")
 ```

-Then construct the Source request:
+Then, construct the Source request:

 ```kotlin
 val request = Source.CreateSourceRequestBuilder(25000L, "thb", SourceType.Installment.Bay)